dr-budd/vertMat/README.md

 Analysis pipeline for:

->Budd et al. (in prep) Universal prediction of age at maturity in vertebrates
+>Budd et al. (in prep) Universal prediction of vertebrate species age at maturity

 ---